-Other income decreased primarily as a result of \$2 million of legal and professional fees, which were related to the Privatization Transaction that occurred in the first three months of 2015.
+For the three months ended September 30, 2015, other income remained relatively consistent with the three months ended September 30, 2014.
+For the nine months ended September 30, 2015, other income decreased \$5 million compared to the same period in 2014.
+This was primarily the result of \$2 million of legal and professional fees, which were related to the Privatization Transaction that occurred in the first three months of 2015, as well as various recoveries realized in 2014.

-Income Tax Expense
+Income Tax Expense / (Recovery)